 2. Set readyState to DONE.

-3. Dispatch a progress event called error.
+3. Fire a progress event called error.

-4. Dispatch a progress event called writeend.
+4. Fire a progress event called writeend.

 2. Terminate this overall set of steps.